elimelt/notes/designing-data-intensive-applications/part-1-foundations-of-data-systems/ch3-storage-and-retrieval.md

 B-trees trade off write speed for read speed.
 N-ary tree with sorted keys in every node.
 Increase branch factor for maximal locality and minimal disk seeks.

 LSM-trees trade off read speed for write speed.
 Writes are sequential, but reads are not.
-Writes are batched, and reads are parallelized. **Write amplifacation** (multiple writes to disk for a single DB write) can be a problem on both B-trees and LSM-trees.
+Writes are batched, and reads are parallelized. **Write amplification** (multiple writes to disk for a single DB write) can be a problem on both B-trees and LSM-trees.
 However, LSM-trees often still have a higher write throughput.

 Compaction can impact LSM-tree read performance, but can be mitigated by keeping a small number of SSTables per level, and by using a merge strategy that does not require reading all SSTables.
 Still, it can impact high percentiles of read latency.